Haval H6: Haval H6 HEV

-The hybrid variant of the H6 debuted at the 2021 Bangkok international Motor Show in March 2021 and went on sale in Thailand on 5 July 2021.
+The hybrid variant of the H6 debuted at the 2021 Bangkok international Motor Show in March 2021.
 It is powered by a 1.5-litre turbo GW4B15 engine which produces 123 kW and 285 Nm of torque.
 It is also powered by a 130 kW electric motor paired with a 7-speed DCT gearbox with a combined power of 243 PS and 530 Nm of torque.

 Haval H6 PHEV

 A plug-in hybrid variant of the third generation H6 debuted at the 2021 Motor Expo in Thailand in December 2021.
-It features a restyled front end.
+The PHEV version has a restyled front fascia with chrome finishing and unique layered vents.
+On 28 September 2022, the Haval H6 PHEV was officially launched in China.